 In this technologically advanced age, it is never too early to introduce computers.
-Each child over the age of two years old have the opportunity to familiarize themselves with the computers in their classrooms.
+Each child over the age of two years old has the opportunity to familiarize themselves with the computers in their classrooms.
 They will begin with learning basic computer knowledge, including mouse and keyboard skills.
-Based on each individual child’s skill level, age appropriate educational games will also be provided for each child on a daily basis.
+Based on each individual child’s skill level, age-appropriate educational games will also be provided for each child on a daily basis.

-For all children ages three, four, and five, the half hour weekly violin class introduces our little “Mari Ben-ari’s” to classical violin beginning basics.
+For all children ages three, four, and five, the half-hour weekly violin class introduces our little “Mari Ben-ari’s” to classical violin beginning basics.
 The children will begin with holding the violin and become comfortable with the instrument and the bow.
-Instructions include learning proper technique and musical notes.
-Children will eventually be learning to play sons that they will perform at our Holiday Concert and Spring recitals.
-Offered at all locations.
+Instructions include learning proper techniques and musical notes.
+Children will eventually be learning to play songs that they will perform at our Holiday Concert and Spring recitals.

-This class will give campers and introduction to the French language as well as culture.
-They will learn pronunciation of new words and even begin to build a new vocabulary.
-Offered at all locations.
+This class will give campers an introduction to the French language as well as culture.
+They will learn the pronunciation of new words and even begin to build a new vocabulary.

 Throughout the year, the children will have scheduled field trips to local museums, theaters, and attractions.
 Sufficient notice will be given before a field trip to allow parents to participate in these activities.

 Kindergarten children getting ready to move to first grade will be involved with a transition program that has great transition strategies and terrific tips that will ease them into the formal years of elementary education.
 We have formed relationships with local elementary schools that your child may be enrolling in for first grade.
 We set up visits with a first grade teacher, as well as invite a first grade class to come and visit for a special storytime.
 We also have a pen pal program with first graders and first-grade teachers.